softwarewright/aws-solution-architect-professional-notes/solutions-architect-professional-2020/02-networking/whitepapers/AWS_VPC_CONNECTIVITY_OPTIONS.md

 Limits:
 - May need additional telecom and hosting provider relationships

+This is great if you are already a direct connect customer.
+As it offers consistent networking the ability to connect multiple VPCs to your network.

 ### AWS PrivateLink

 Connection multiple VPCs leveraging VPC interface endpoints and VPC endpoint services

+Advantages:
+- Leverages AWS networking infrastructure
+- No single point of failure

+Limits:
+- VPC endpoint services are only available in AWS region in which they are created

+This is a great approach if you want to user services offered by another VPC securly over private connection.
+You can create an interface endpoint to keep all traffic within the AWS network

 ## Internal User to Amazon VPC Connectivity Options